w3rkspacelabs/DAppNodePackage-Swarm/getting-started.md

 ### Bee Dashboard

-It's a UI that let you work with your node on a easy way.
-You can access by clicking the link below or [here](http://dashboard.bee.dappnode:8080).
-You should change the endpoint for the url http://bee.dappnode:1635 instead http://localhost:1635
+It's a UI that let you work with your node easily.
+You can access it by clicking the link below or [here](http://dashboard.bee.dappnode:8080).
+You should change the endpoint for the URL http://bee.dappnode:1635 instead http://localhost:1635

-If you have questions about bee in DAppNode i recomend you to ask in the channel #bee of the DAppNode discord.
-In case the doubst are about bee, we recommend to ask in the bee discord channel.
+If you have questions about bee in DAppNode I recommend you to ask in the channel #bee of the DAppNode discord.
+In case the doubts are about bee, we recommend asking in the bee discord channel.